seapoe1809/Health_server/README.md

  About Darnahi
 =============
-Darnahi is a home computer program that securely manages your medical details, is self hosted and can provide personalized health recommendations and answers using artificial intelligence.
+Darnahi is a home computer program that securely manages your medical details, is self hosted and can provide personalized health suggestions and answers using artificial intelligence.

 - Darnahi is a personal health assistant that runs on Linux.
 - Is Locally Self Hosted